asnior/github-training/README.md

 # github-training
-This is for github-git training purpose only
+This is for git-github training purpose only